well-id/dliswriter/docs/developerguide/lrtypes/overview.rst

 in the library, it does not inherit from the base ``LogicalRecord`` class; on the other hand, it is implemented such that it can mock one and can be used alongside with actual ``LogicalRecord`` objects.

-An overview of the types of logical records is shown below. _`LR types diagram`
+An overview of the types of logical records is shown below.

+.. _LR types diagram:

 .. mermaid:: ../class-diagrams/logical-record-types.mmd